digital-preservation/droid/droid-tools/src/main/java/uk/gov/nationalarchives/droid/tools/sigTool.md

 File	                            Hits
 /home/user/Documents/somefile.xyz	0
 ```
 In this example we didn't get a match.
-Note that, by default, sigTool assumes that signatures are anchored to the beginning of the file.
+Note that, by default, sigtool assumes that signatures are anchored to the beginning of the file.
 So this expression would only match if it is literally the first bytes in the file.
 If you want to search the entire file for the sequence, you have to specify a "variable" anchor, as follows:
 ```
-sigTool --anchor Variable --match "/home/user/Documents/somefile.xyz" "'SOMEFILEHEADER'"
+sigtool --anchor Variable --match "/home/user/Documents/somefile.xyz" "'SOMEFILEHEADER'"
 ```
 which gives:
 ```